The way we search for information is changing as we increasingly use voice search on our smartphones, tablets and voice assistants.

 Voice search isn’t as advanced or developed as traditional search, which has been documented in viral hashtags trending on Twitter such as #alexafail which showcases people’s voice search bloopers!

-Alexa: You don’t have a Porsche.
-Instead, I’ve turned on the Dacia Duster lights instead.”
+ALEXA: You don't own a Porsche.
+I've tearned on the Dacia Duster lights instead.

 As with any emerging tech, it will rely on machine learning and data to perfect the art of answering a voice search query.
 Voice search is evolving to understand user intent and behaviours through available data and information to help consumers take action.